herveaurel/HomeAssistant/README.md

 Because an picture card doesn't refresh on its own...

 ![alt text](https://github.com/herveaurel/HomeAssistant/blob/main/Captures/05.jpg)
+*I see that I've chosen the wrong title for this screenshot...
+It's supposed to be 'Person Card,' of course!
+I'll correct it later... 😄*
 This Person card is full of surprises!
 I utilize smartphone sensors, Proximity and Waze integrations, as well as several sensor templates.
 Refer to template button card `person_complete_card`